pulumi/docs/pulumi-hugo/themes/default/content/blog/build-publish-containers-iac/index.md

   ~ fullImageName: "...cloud-specific url.../my-repo-dc811b0:78d0fce7c2450c15a6153b6b11208fcb6b9edea7bb7ef3b7b6194f3fc101a170"
 ```

 The Pulumi Docker `Image` component supports a number of additional options to control its behavior, including passing build arguments, environment variables, extra options for the Docker build, as well as various controls for image caching.
-For full details on each of these, refer to [the API documentation](/registry/packages/docker/api-docs/image/).
+For full details on each of these, refer to the [image API documentation](/registry/packages/docker/api-docs/image/).

 ## Consume the Container Image